 CCHR Warns: Psychiatric Sexual Assault of Patients is all too Common Occurrence

-CLEARWATER, FLORIDA, UNITED STATES, October 15, 2019 /EINPresswire.com/ -- Polk County Florida psychiatrist, Robert Joseph Morgenthal, pled no contest to the charge of sexual misconduct with a patient earlier this month, a third degree felony, and was sentenced to time served in jail, 24 months of probation and prohibited from serving in any capacity in the medical field.[1]
+/EIN News/ -- CLEARWATER, Fla., Oct.
+17, 2019 (GLOBE NEWSWIRE) -- Polk County Florida psychiatrist, Robert Joseph Morgenthal, pled no contest to the charge of sexual misconduct with a patient earlier this month, a third degree felony, and was sentenced to time served in jail, 24 months of probation and prohibited from serving in any capacity in the medical field.[1]
 Unfortunately this type of crime is an all too common occurrence with studies showing an average of 6 to 10 percent of psychiatrists and psychologists have sexually abused their patients, including children as young as three.[2]

 The Citizens Commission on Human Rights (CCHR), a watchdog organization that investigates and exposes abuse within the mental health industry, further reports that sexual crimes committed by psychiatrists are estimated at 37 times greater than rapes occurring in the general community and is calling for stronger penalties and laws passed in the remaining states.[3]